shakes76/PatternFlow/recognition/s4552122/README.md

   Figure 4.
 The condition which the ground truth image seems to be wrong
 </center>

 The above plots show that sometimes the prediction image is better than the ground truth image.
 The ground truth image may be wrong due to human negligence.
+Hence, for this kind of easy segmentation job, AI may be better than manual work in terms of the cost and accuracy.

 ## Splitting data set